chudalnischal/Cloud-Learning/Kubernetes-Series/README.md

 kubectl cluster-info --context <cluster-name>
 ```
 This command provides URLs to access the control plane and CoreDNS services of your Kubernetes cluster.

+This are the basic commands used in Kubernetes.

+Please navigate to the days folder to learn more abou other topic in Kubernetes.

+THANKYOU